-When an employee needs time off work to take care of a medical or family emergency, they may be legally entitled to several weeks of unpaid leave under the Family and Medical Leave Act.
-It is important to understand if the FMLA applies to your business, what protections it offers your employees and how to comply with it.
-You also need to be aware of new paid or partially paid leave protections under the Families First Coronavirus Response Act.
+When an employee needs time off work to take care of a medical or family emergency, they may be legally entitled to several weeks of unpaid leave under the Family and Medical Leave Act (FMLA).
+It’s essential to understand whether the FMLA applies to your business, what protections it offers your employees and how to comply with it.
+This guide breaks down everything business owners need to know.

-“Even where an employer does not meet the 50-employee threshold, the employer may be covered when the corporate structure allows for two employers to be considered joint employers,” Bryn Goodman, labor and employment attorney at Fox Rothschild LLP, told business.com.
+“Even where an employer does not meet the 50-employee threshold, the employer may be covered when the corporate structure allows for two employers to be considered joint employers,” said Bryn Goodman, partner at Fox Rothschild LLP.
 “FMLA covers public agencies as well as private and public elementary and secondary schools, regardless of whether they meet the 50-employee threshold.”

 Who is eligible for the FMLA?

-Employees who work for covered employers (a business with more than 50 employees) are eligible for FMLA coverage if they meet the following requirements: They worked for the covered employer for at least 12 months (either consecutively or nonconsecutively), they worked for the covered employer for at least 1,250 hours during the 12 months prior to the first day of the requested leave, and they have a qualifying reason for leaving.
+Employees who work for covered employers, usually a business with more than 50 employees, are eligible for FMLA benefits if they meet the following requirements: They worked for the covered employer for at least 12 months — either consecutively or nonconsecutively — and worked for the covered employer for at least 1,250 hours during the 12 months prior to the first day of the requested leave and have a qualifying reason for the leave.

-Qualifying reasons for leave under the FMLA include the following:
+Qualifying reasons for taking leave under the FMLA include: